"In a democracy governed by the people... the judiciary should reflect the whole community, not just a small section of it."

 President of the Supreme Court Lady Hale in a 2014 speech to female members of the judiciary.

-At Anglia Law School, we are proud of the success of our women staff and students and their vital contributions to both our profession and our academic community.
+At the Faculty of Business and Law, we are proud of the success of our women staff and students and their vital contributions to both the law profession and our academic community.

 Taking part improved my critical thinking and encouraged me to express myself clearly